mozilla/mozjpeg/README-turbo.txt

 -- libjpeg: Fancy downsampling in compressor cinfo.do_fancy_downsampling is silently ignored.
+   This requires the DCT scaling feature, which is not supported.

 -- jpegtran: Scaling
-   Seems to depend on the DCT scaling feature, which isn't supported.
+   This requires both the DCT scaling and SmartScale features, which are not supported.

+-- Lossless RGB JPEG files
+   This requires the SmartScale feature, which is not supported.

 *******************************************************************************